 This Southern dressing with biscuits and cornbread is a perfect traditional Southern side for your Thanksgiving turkey dinner!

 Do you say stuffing or dressing?
-Here in the South, it’s dressing, y’all.
+Here in the South, it’s dressing, no ifs, ands, or buts.
 I have to admit, though, until recently I called it stuffing, and let me tell you why.

 Now it’s admission time.
 My enlightenment came from…Stove Top Stuffing.
 I am so embarrassed.
 I don’t even know where that came from.
 For some reason I guess I decided to pick up a box at the grocery store when I was in college and attempting to cook for myself rather than eat in the dining hall.
 And guess what?
 I liked it.